G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for-your-instance.md

     --1--Add repositories and install packages: "add-repositories-and-install-packages"
     --1--Write files: "write-files"
     --1--Configure network interfaces: "configure-network-interfaces"
-pageTitle: Initial setup of a VM | Gcore
+pageTitle: Initial setup of a Virtual Machines | Gcore
 pageDescription: Learn how to customize the initial setup for your VM using cloud-init.
 ---